sslab-gatech/portal/how-to-map-trusted-untrusted-page-to-realm-RMM-part.md

 To allow the accesses inside the REALM, it sets up lower memory attribute of the S2TTE by set up relevant flags (e.g., Access Permission (AP), Access Flag (AF)).
+Therefore, when the realm tries to access the page mapped through the s2tte_create_assigned_empty, then it raise the execution fault because the flags set for that page preventing the MMU from accessing the page.

 ## Map NS-IPA
 Non-secure pages are mapped through the stage 2 page table secured by the RMM.